googleforgames/agones/site/content/en/docs/Installation/_index.md

 * tags: Defines the tags that will be attached to new nodes in the cluster.
 This is to grant access through ports via the firewall created in the next step.
 * scopes: Defines the Oauth scopes required by the nodes.
 * num-nodes: The number of nodes to be created in each of the cluster's zones.
 Default: 4.
 Depending on the needs of your game, this parameter should be adjusted.
+* no-enable-autoupgrade: Disable automatic upgrades for nodes to reduce the likelihood of in-use games being disrupted.
 * machine-type: The type of machine to use for nodes.
 Default: n1-standard-4.
 Depending on the needs of your game, you may wish to [have smaller or larger machines](https://cloud.google.com/compute/docs/machine-types).

 _Optional_: Create a dedicated node pool for the Agones controllers.
 If you choose to skip this step, the Agones